 No changes have taken place concerning the structure of financial supervision, as Romania has maintained a sectoral model of supervision.
-Compared with 2004, both the banking supervisor (i.e. National Bank of Romania) and the nonbanking financial sector regulators have intensified bilateral and multilateral cross-border cooperation.
-The National Bank of Romania has continued to strengthen bilateral cooperation with other EU banking supervisors, by signing further bilateral of understanding memoranda on banking supervision, for instance with Portugal and Cyprus.
+Compared with 2004, both the banking supervisor (i.e. the BNR) and the non-banking financial sector regulators have intensified bilateral multilateral cross-border cooperation.
+The BNR has continued to strengthen bilateral cooperation with other EU banking supervisors, by signing further bilateral memoranda of understanding on banking supervision, for instance with Portugal and Cyprus.
 Furthermore, all financial sector regulators signed the 2008 memorandum of understanding on cooperation between the financial supervisory authorities, central banks and ministries of finance of the EU member states on cross-border financial stability.